-Per 《Furniture Today》, for the period from 2013 to 2015, the Top 100 U.S. furniture retailers collectively enjoyed an annual growth of 7.80%, 8.30% and 13.01% respectively.
+Per 《Furniture Today》, the Top 100 U.S. furniture retailers collectively enjoyed an annual growth of 7.20% of 2016.
 The study indicated that the larger U.S. furniture retail stores have suppressed the U.S. independent furniture retailers in the brick and mortar furniture distribution sector.

 Recently, the emerging ecommerce retailing enables many e-retailers enjoying faster growth on selling furniture online.
-Per $\langle\!\langle$ Furniture Today $\rangle\!\rangle$ , for every 10 U.S. consumers, about 8 of them have made an online purchase of furniture or home products.
-Per $\langle\!\langle$ Online Household Furniture Market in the U.S. 2015-2019 $\rangle\!\rangle$ , it projected that from 2014 to 2019, the annual compounded growth of U.S. online furniture purchase will be about 10.06%.
+Per 《Furniture Today》, for every 10 U.S. consumers, about 8 of them have made an online purchase of furniture or home products.
+Per 《Online Household Furniture Market in the U.S. 2015-2019 》, it projected that from 2014 to 2019, the annual compounded growth of U.S. online furniture purchase will be about 10.06%.